hoangsonww/The-Maze-Game/.github/README.md

 - **CSS**: Styling of the game canvas and alignment of game elements.
 - **JavaScript**: Game logic, including maze generation, player movement, collision detection, and UI interaction.
 Implemented using DFS and Prim algorithms.
 - **Python**: There is also a Python implementation of the maze generation algorithm using the Depth-First Search (DFS) algorithm.
+- **Pygame**: A Python library used for creating the maze generation visualization.

 ## Maze Generation Algorithm